Eladio Valdés

 Valdés continued to fight throughout the 1920s, dividing his fights between Havana and New York City.
 Although he was neither large nor a power hitter, he was known for throwing opponents off guard by attacking with agility and angled punches.
+He is notable for having never suffered a single loss by knockout.
+Valdés was the cousin of Cuban boxer Kid Chocolate.

+Boxing career

-Cuban flyweight and light flyweight champion, 1921-3
+Cuban flyweight and light flyweight champion, 1921–1923

 On November 6, 1921, he was proclaimed Cuban Flyweight Champion after his defeat of Dixie Lewis, and presented with a belt that month.
 On May 7, 1923, in Havana, he defeated Genaro Pino for the Light Flyweight Championship of Cuba in 12 rounds.

 Challenging for the world flyweight championship, 1930

 On March 21, 1930, he unsuccessfully challenged Midget Wolgast for the New York State Athletic Commission's version of the World Flyweight Title at Madison Square Garden.

 During his career, he defeated opponents such as Johnny McCoy, Willie Davies, "Corporal" Izzy Schwartz, Sammy Bienfield, the French boxer Eugène Huat, Happy Atherton, Genaro Pino, Marty Gold, Bobby Green, Henry Catena, Pinky Silverberg, and Benny Marks.